hazelcast/hazelcast-jet/site/docs/api/spring.md

 If your configuration files are available with different names then you can point to them by system properties, `hazelcast.jet.config`  for server and `hazelcast.client.config` for client.
+You can also use config properties, `hazelcast.jet.server.config` for server and `hazelcast.jet.client.config` for client.

+If you want to configure the underlying `HazelcastInstance`, you need to put `hazelcast.yaml` or `hazelcast.xml` to the classpath or to the root directory.
+You can use the system property `hazelcast.config` or config property `hazelcast.jet.imdg.config` to explicitly set the configuration file.

 If no configuration file is present or explicitly specified, the starter creates a server instance using the default configuration file